Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Theory

 where $p_x(t)$ is the probability to be in state $x$ at time $t$, and the memory kernel $K_{xx'}(\tau)$ encodes the history dependence of transitions from state $x'$ to $x$.
 The transition kernel $K_{xx'}(\tau)$ arises from coarse-graining the microscopic influence kernel $\mathcal K_{xx'}(\tau)$.
 To capture essential non-Markovian features while maintaining numerical tractability, we adopt an exponential kernel inspired by the Debye spectrum of an Ohmic bath \cite{Caldeira1983, Weiss2012}:

 This form corresponds to the classical high-temperature limit $ T \gg \omega$ of the general Keldysh kernel of Eq.~\eqref{Corr} and \eqref{Gene_kernel}, where the imaginary (quantum) part vanishes and the kernel reduces to a real memory-friction kernel~\cite{Weiss2012}.
 In this limit the GME retains a probabilistic interpretation, and the purely real kernel isolates memory effects from quantum coherence.
 This simplification arises because the high-temperature regime $T\gg\omega$ suppresses phase coherence between system states, so that environmental fluctuations act effectively as classical noise.
 As a result, the dynamics can be consistently described in terms of transition probabilities between discrete states without introducing off-diagonal density-matrix elements.
 The memory time $\tau_c$ controls the extent of history dependence: $\tau_c \to 0$ recovers the Markovian limit $K_{xx'}(\tau) = k_{xx'}\delta(\tau)$, while finite $\tau_c$ introduces non-Markovian dynamics.
-In this limit the present non-Markovian formulation reduces to an effective Markovian description, recovering the entropy-balance ``bathtub'' model of living systems proposed in Ref.~\cite{Fornalski2026}.
+In this limit the present formulation reduces to the Markovian entropy-balance ``bathtub'' model of living systems proposed in Ref.~\cite{Fornalski2026}, which therefore provides the baseline framework extended here by the inclusion of memory effects and temporally correlated fluctuations.
 The baseline rates $k_{xx'}$ satisfy detailed balance with the thermal bath at temperature $T$, i.e., $k_{x+1,x}/k_{x,x+1} = e^{-\beta(E_{x+1}-E_x)}$.

 The system is initialized in thermal equilibrium, $p_x(0) \propto e^{-\beta E_x}$, with equilibrium rates $k_{xx'}^0$ satisfying detailed balance.
-At $t=0$, a time-dependent driving force $\delta_{xx'}(t)$ is applied to bias forward transitions, mimicking the developmental process that reduces entropy during growth.
-The external driving breaks detailed balance and drives the system into a nonequilibrium steady state during the development and maturity stages.
-For numerical simulations, we employ a rectangular driving profile: $\delta_{xx'}(t)$ remains constant during development and maturity and vanishes thereafter, while baseline rates $k_{xx'}^0$ are sampled uniformly from a fixed interval and the memory time $\tau_c$ is varied.
+At $t=0$, a time-dependent driving force is applied to bias forward transitions, mimicking the developmental process that reduces entropy during growth.
+Concretely, for nearest-neighbor transitions we write

+so that the external driving enhances forward transitions and suppresses backward ones while preserving positivity of the rates.
+The corresponding non-Markovian transition kernel is therefore

+In this way, the driving acts directly on the amplitudes of the transition kernel, breaks detailed balance, and generates a probability current toward lower-entropy states during development.